jina-ai/finetuner/README.md

 pip install finetuner==0.4.1
 ```

-We backedup the 0.4.1 documentation in `docs/docs_41/` folder.
+We have backed up the 0.4.1 documentation in `docs/docs_41/` folder.
 Check [this page](docs/docs_41/README.md) to render finetuner 0.4.1 documentation locally.

 ## Get Started